Welcome to The Lost Songs Project, where we remember, replay, and go really deep on forgotten hit songs.

 The rumors are true!
 Half the fun of doing this is talking to each other about the music, so we’re going to keep discussion threads going about everything from current entries to overlooked subgenres to weird high school memories that get sparked by hearing “Just Another Dream” by Cathy Dennis.

-Meanwhile, you can follow me on Twitter or check out my pop music podcast, Mark and Sarah Talk About Songs.
+Meanwhile, you can follow me on Twitter or Instagram or Bluesky.

 Subscribe to The Lost Songs Project

-This is a music newsletter that rediscovers forgotten top 10 hits.
-What made the songs popular back then?
+This is a music newsletter that rediscovers forgotten hit songs.
+What made the tunes popular back then?
 Why are they still awesome now?
 We're gonna find out.

 People

 I've covered pop music for The New York Times, Variety, iHeartRadio, & more.
-I co-host the podcast Mark and Sarah Talk About Songs, and in 2022 I won big on Name That Tune. (markgblankenship.com)
+In 2022 I won big on Name That Tune.
+If you'd care to read my writing on food, theatre, and more, visit markgblankenship.com.